Children and Young People

 Number of young people engaged with through youth development projects

-54 young people have been engaged with through youth development projects.
+54 young people were engaged through youth development projects.
 This includes:

-- 8 young leaders co-producing a Youth Summit in 2022
+- 8 young leaders co-produced a Youth Summit in 2022

-- 8 WOWsers learning about art and activism and developing events for The WOW Barn Festival.
+- 8 WOWsers learned about art and activism and developing events for The WOW Barn Festival.

-- 11 early-career music promoters gaining skills and experience in the music industry through workshops, mentorship, placements and a live project
+- 11 early-career music promoters gained skills and experience in the music industry through workshops, mentorship, placements and a live project.

-- 12 young people taking part 'Lift the Lid' learning skills in media and podcasting.
+- 23 young people took part 'Lift the Lid' learning skills in media and podcasting.

-- 11 young creatives co-creating on Children's Day: Reimagined with Fevered Sleep.
+- 11 young creatives collaborated for Children's Day: Reimagined with Fevered Sleep.

-- 4 young grant makers designing a grants scheme for children and young people
+- 4 young grant makers designed a grants scheme for children and young people.

 Known Limitations and Issues